 When starting a blog you should change permalinks BEFORE you do anything else.

 Subscribe to our blogging newsletter using the form below.
 I no longer publish blogging articles here, I only send them via email.

 This is because there can be bad ramifications if you change your permalinks in WordPress on an established blog.

 When you set up your permalinks correctly from the beginning, you will be setting your blog up for success.

 Your permalinks – which is the URL or web address for a particular post – should be in plain English and not contain a string of random characters and numbers.
 Most people will argue that it should not contain the date either.

 On a new blog, it is easy to change permalinks in WordPress.

 Why Permalinks Should Matter to You

-No matter what host you use (I like SiteGround for WordPress) or what WordPress theme you use, this is the first thing that you should do.
+No matter what host you use (Bluehost is good if you are just starting out and Big Scoots – which is what I use – is great if you want great managed WordPress hosting) or what WordPress theme you use, this is the first thing that you should do.

 Search engines use your permalinks to help them understand what your post is about and also to index your website.